javierarce/javier.computer/content/_posts/2024-10-25-metaphors-we-live-by.md

 > arguments differently, experience them differently, carry them out differently,
 > and talk about them differently.
 But we would probably not view them as arguing
 > at all: they would simply be doing something different.
 It would seem strange
-> even to call what they were doing ‘arguing’.
+> even to call what they were doing ‘arguing’."

 "Metaphors We Live By" by George Lakoff and Mark Johnson